TheRenegadeCoder/sample-programs-website/docs/projects/fibonacci/ruby/index.md

 {% endraw %}

-[Fibonacci](https://sampleprograms.io/projects/fibonacci) in [Ruby](https://sampleprograms.io/languages/ruby) was written by:
+Fibonacci in [Ruby](https://sampleprograms.io/languages/ruby) was written by:

 - Noah Nichols
 - Parker Johansen

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Apr 07 2019 00:40:32.
-The solution was first committed on Oct 14 2018 13:08:19.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution